Application and Eligibility

 Language Courses:

 Students are encouraged to study an appropriate source language in the department of their choice.
 Two semesters of a relevant medieval source language at the 100-level, or one medieval source language course at the 200-level or above, will count as one course towards the minor.
-Relevant languages include Latin, Classical Greek, Hebrew, Arabic, Classical Chinese, Classical Japanese, and Persian; for other relevant languages, including possible graduate courses, students should consult with the program director.
+Relevant languages include Latin, Classical Greek, Hebrew, Arabic, Classical Chinese, Classical Japanese, and Persian; for other relevant languages, including possible graduate courses, students should consult with the Director.

 Entering the Program